-Text away: 15 free messaging games you can play with your friends
+Text away: 15 free texting games you can play with your friends

 Smartphones are more powerful than ever, and that means gaming on phones has never been better.
 It wasn’t always possible to play graphically-intensive games on a phone, however.
-In fact, believe it or not, there was a time SMS games were all the rage.
-For me it was middle school, those puberty-pivotal two years of existence my mind refuses to forget, but for many that time is now.
-Whether it’s because of finances, availability or stubbornness, many people have chosen to forgo the commonplace smartphone in favor of a more traditional offerings from major retailers.
+In fact, believe it or not, there was a time SMS texting games were all the rage.
+For me, it was middle school, those puberty-pivotal two years of existence my mind refuses to forget, but for many that time is now.
+Whether it’s because of finances, availability or stubbornness, many people have chosen to forgo the commonplace smartphone in favor of more traditional offerings from major retailers.
 However, just because you possess a so-called “dumb phone” doesn’t mean you can’t tap into social gaming on the go.
-Even less-advanced devices come equipped with text messaging.
+Even primitive devices come equipped with text messaging.
+But what are the best texting games?

-Here are our picks for the best texting games so you relive your adolescent youth or simply enjoy the underwhelming simplicity of SMS messages.
+Here are our picks for the best texting games to relive your adolescent youth or simply enjoy the underwhelming simplicity of SMS messages.
 We can’t guarantee any of them will spur that incredible satisfaction that comes from playing “luminescent” for 102 points, but they’ll likely rack your brain nonetheless.

-Related: Our favorite iPhone games and picks for the best Android games
+If you decide you want to play something more graphically intensive, check out the best Android games or the best iPhone games for some great suggestions.

 Make difficult choices and spill secrets